boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 }
 ```

 > **NOTE:** If you want to save the view as the default for the embedded dashboard, you must enable the `Default view` option in `Dashboard settings`.
-Learn more about the default view [here](/site-administration/dashboard-settings/default-views/).
+Learn more about the [Default View](/site-administration/dashboard-settings/default-views/).

 **Example for saving view as default to the dashboard**